manuGil/GitCoDev/gitcodev/lesson2.md

 git log --oneline                                  # View the commit history in a concise format git fetch                                          # Fetch updates from the remote repository
 ```
+The below code is the expected output of the last command:

 ```csharp
 remote: Enumerating objects: 5, done.
 remote: Counting objects: 100% (5/5), done.